In Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 Your Tag cloud will now display on the sidebar …

-The example below shows the Tag Cloud widget set up for displaying Categories instead of Tags …
+The example below shows a published Tag Cloud widget set up to show Categories instead of Tags …

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial, we’ll configure the default Archives Widget, which is another commonly-used WordPress widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is a commonly-used widget.

-As you continue publishing new posts in WordPress, your older posts begin to get pushed further down the chronological list and become less visible to site visitors.
+As you continue adding new content to WordPress, your older posts begin to move further away from public view.
 Your content is still there, it’s just not as visible.

-The Archives Widget allows your blog readers to access less visible posts …
+The Archives Widget allows visitors to access WordPress posts that you may have published a while back …

-There is very little to set up in this widget.
-You can add a widget title, and choose whether to display items in the Archives widget as a dropdown menu, and display post counts .
+There is really very little to configure in this widget.
+You can add a title, and choose whether to display items in your Archives widget as a dropdown menu, and show the number of posts published each month .
 Click Save when finished …

 (Archives Widget settings)

-The screenshot below shows an Archives widget set up for displaying posts as a dropdown menu with post counts checkbox enabled …
+The screenshot below shows an Archives widget set up to show posts as a dropdown menu with post counts enabled …

-Now that you know how to configure various sidebar widgets, let’s explore some other areas of WordPress widgets.
+Now that you know how to configure various default sidebar widgets, let’s explore some other aspects of using WordPress widgets.

 Add ‘Visibility’ Function To Widgets